16n-faderbank/16next_firmware/README.md

   - `flash_onboard.h/cpp` which implement storage of user data in Flash RAM
   - `i2c_utils.h/cpp` which contain functionality useful for I2C, particular Leader mode.
   - `sysex.h/cpp` which contains functions related to sysex data handling.
+- `board` contains a board definition for the 16nx hardware.

 ## MIDI notes